joby-lol/php-tid/README.md

 ### Using with databases

-Tids can be stored in your database as either strings or integers:
+UIDs can be stored in your database as either strings or integers:

 ```php
 // Store as a string (more readable)